Injection Attacks

 XML Injections

-XML, or eXtensible Markup Language defines rules for encoding in human-readable and machine-readable.
+XML, or Extensible Markup Language defines rules for encoding in human-readable and machine-readable.

 - Structures data in a hierarchical format using tags, similar to HTML.